DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **🔥Service Level Agreements (SLAs)**: companies have SLAs for internal operations (such as how long it takes for the helpdesk to respond to a new ticket), for customers (such as the availability of a public-facing service) and for partner orgs (such as how much support a vendor provides a partner)
     - All SLAs should be reviewed; a company sometimes has an SLA standard that should be applied, when possible, to the service level agreements as part of working with another company
       - this can sometimes take time, as the acquiring company might have to support established SLAs until they expire or are up for renewal
       - The primary place where the minimum-security requirements or SLR for a third-party should be documented is in the contract or service-level agreement (SLA) established with that vendor.
+A business partners agreement (BPA) and interconnection security agreement (ISA) are also useful options.
+      - ❄️Business partners agreement (BPA) is a contract between two entities dictating the terms of their business relationship.
+It clearly defines the expectations and obligations of each partner in the endeavor.
+It focuses on the business partner relationship rather than that of a customer to a vendor.
-A business partners agreement (BPA) and (❄️interconnection security agreement (ISA): is a formal declaration of the security stance, risk, and technical requirements of a link between two organizations’ IT infrastructures) could also be viable answers.
+      - ❄️interconnection security agreement (ISA): is a formal declaration of the security stance, risk, and technical requirements of a link between two organizations’ IT infrastructures) could also be viable answers.
   - **🔥Service Level Requirements (SLRs)**: A service-level requirement (SLR) is a statement of the expectations of service and performance from the product or service of a vendor.
 Often, an SLR is provided by the ❄️customer/client prior to the establishment of the service-level agreement (SLA) (which should incorporate the elements of the SLR if the vendor expects the customer to sign the agreement).
-  -
+  -  **Vendor management system (VMS)**: VMS is a software solution that assists with the management and procurement of staffing services, hardware, software, and other needed products and services.
+A VMS can offer ordering convenience, order distribution, order training, consolidated billing, and more and they are a means to view, manage, or optimize the relationship between an organization and third-party suppliers.
 [1.13](#1.13) Establish and maintain a security awareness, education, and training program (OSG-9 Chpt 2)
 - 1.13.1 Methods and techniques to present awareness and training (e.g., social engineering, phishing, security champions, gamification)
   - Before actual training takes place, user security awareness needs to take place; from there, training, or teaching employees to perform their work tasks and to comply with the security policy can begin